kretsh/Ecole-42_minishell/README.md

 ◦ unset <br>
 ◦ env <br>
 ◦ exit <br>
-2. Реализованы одинарные и двойные кавычки, все Exit коды программ для работы с && (условное логическое И) и || (условное логическое ИЛИ) и коректным их исполнением.<br>
+2. Single and double quotes.
+3. All the exit errors are handled. "||" and "&&" are working correctly.<br>
-3. Написан heredoc, redirect left, redirect right, double rederect right (дописывание в файл) а так же pipe as bash.<br>
+4. Heredoc, redirect left, redirect right, double rederect right and pipe as a Bash.<br>
-4. Произведена работа с сигналами SIGQUIT, SIGINT и SIGTERM.<br>
+5. Handled next signals: SIGQUIT, SIGINT и SIGTERM.<br>
-5. Обработка ошибок, освобождение памяти. <br>
+6. All the memory fully cleaning before the program being closed. <br>
 <img width="818" alt="Screenshot 2022-02-15 at 23 28 30" src="https://user-images.githubusercontent.com/28803066/154144005-f5ea1fc5-a489-4efe-9a26-42c8a6a6b775.png">